rundeck/docs/docs/administration/projects/node-execution/powershell.md

 ## WinRM Setting to use PowerShell Plugin

 In order to connect Rundeck with remote Windows nodes, it is necessary to set WinRM in both, the server and the remote nodes.
-For more information about installing and configuring Windows Remote Nodes, see [Windows Remote Nodes](https://docs.microsoft.com/en-us/windows/win32/winrm/installation-and-configuration-for-windows-remote-management#:~:text=To%20configure%20WinRM%20with%20default,command%20at%20a%20command%20prompt)

 ### On the rundeck server